The Role of Language Imbalance in Cross-lingual Generalisation: Insights from Cloned Language Experiments: Experimental Setup

+In this section, we provide a brief overview over models, data, and metrics used; for more details, see \cref{app:setup}.
+Our code will be made available on GitHub.
+All of our experiments use GPT-2-style decoder-only transformers \cite{radford2019language}.
+We base our implementation on the Languini Kitchen codebase \cite{stanic2023languini}, and unless otherwise noted, we use the \texttt{gpt-small} configuration with 85M non-embedding parameters, training on 1.2B tokens of English or French books.
+We use separate tokenisers for English and French.
+For some of our experiments, we treat their vocabularies as \defn{disjoint} and do not merge them.
+If we merge subwords that occur in both vocabularies, we make this clear with the label \defn{anchored}.

-\paragraph{Evaluation.} {\ensuremath{\mathrm{MLTE}}\xspace} {\ensuremath{\mathrm{MLPE}}\xspace} {\ensuremath{\mathrm{TEff}}\xspace} As our main evaluation metric, we report our models' perplexity (\defn{PPL}) on the test set.
-To ensure sufficient context for all predictions, we use a sliding window with steps of 128: we fill in a 512 tokens context, ignore the model's outputs on the initial 384, and evaluate it only using the last 128 tokens.
+{\ensuremath{\mathrm{PPL}}\xspace} {\ensuremath{\mathrm{MLTE}}\xspace} {\ensuremath{\mathrm{MLPE}}\xspace} {\ensuremath{\mathrm{TEff}}\xspace} As our main evaluation metric, we report our models' perplexity ($\boldsymbol{\ppl}$) on the test set.
 Further, we define three metrics that allow for easy comparison of monolingual and multilingual models.
 Let $\ntokens_\langa$ and $\ntokens_\langb$ be the number of tokens a multilingual model is trained on in languages $\lang_\langa$ and $\lang_\langb$, respectively.
 We define monolingual token equivalence ($\boldsymbol{\monotok}$) as the number of tokens that would be required by a monolingual model, trained only in either language $\lang_\langa$ or $\lang_\langb$, to achieve the same perplexity as the multilingual model does in that language.
 To determine $\monotok$, we fit a simple scaling law to predict perplexity from the number of training tokens (e.g., $\ntokens_\langa$) using the results from our trained monolingual models (see \cref{app:appl_scaling_laws} for details).
-Analogously, we define monolingual PPL equivalence ($\boldsymbol{\mlpe}$) as the perplexity a monolingual model would reach when trained on the same number of $\lang_\langa$ tokens (i.e., $\ntokens_\langa$) as a given multilingual model.
+Analogously, we define monolingual $\ppl$ equivalence ($\boldsymbol{\mlpe}$) as the perplexity a monolingual model would reach when trained on the same number of $\lang_\langa$ tokens (i.e., $\ntokens_\langa$) as a given multilingual model.
 Finally, we define token efficiency ($\boldsymbol{\deff}$) as the fraction between \monotok and the number of tokens used for multilingual training, e.g., $\deff_\langa = \frac{\monotok_\langa}{\ntokens_\langa}$.
 Intuitively, if $\deff > 1$, performance improves due to multilinguality, while if $\deff < 1$, multilinguality hurts performance.\looseness=-1

-\section{Cloned languages}
+\section{Cloned Languages}